 Q. Does an OMS membership guarantee legal protection?

 That is impossible to guarantee at this point time, even after MLK Jr. secured equal rights for African Americans, still to this day they must deal with prejudice and unjust persecutions.
 Any advancement in civil and human rights takes time for those rights to be respected across the board.
 Fortunately, OMS has a terrific success rate, along with many years of outstanding success.
 Membership does provide a solid legal defense, as well as official documentation that notifies law enforcement of your rights and potential penalties if they violate those rights.
 Statistically speaking, our members have little to no reason to be concerned.
-After 7 years in this field we have a 100% success rate with our services, and to date, we have never had any member who, operating responsibly and within the code of ethics and conduct, has incurred legal penalties or interference.
-Our members have a terrific track record of responsibly and respectfully utilizing Sacraments, and adhering to our code of ethics and conduct, which assists in preventing legal interference.
+After 7 years in this field we have over a 99% success rate with our services, and our members have a terrific track record of responsibly and respectfully utilizing Sacraments, and adhering to our code of ethics and conduct, which assists in preventing legal interference.

 In 2014 the OMS founder went to several government buildings to demonstrate the legality of our sacraments.
 We believe that if there were a legal issue with how we, or our members operate or practice our religion or spirituality, then we would have been notified years ago, when OMS went public, or in the years of worldwide ministerial service conducted by the OMS Founder, prior to OMS.
 When OMS was founded, the service regions switched from worldwide to nationwide.

 Q. Are donations, contributions, etc. given to OMS tax deductible?